-Another AJWS partner, Prensa Comunitaria, has been covering the proceedings when the mainstream media has glossed over this historic trial, despite constant threats from the military’s legal team.
-Another local organization has provided critical legal services and advice.
-Many other organizations have provided specialized assistance to the family.
+Another AJWS partner, media watchdog Prensa Comunitaria, covered the proceedings—despite constant threats from the military’s legal team—when the mainstream media glossed over this historic trial.
+Other organizations have provided critical legal services and advice and specialized assistance to the family.
 The human rights community in Guatemala and abroad has followed the case closely and provided moral support to the Molina Theissen family as they continue their pursuit of justice.

 A Historic Step Toward Justice

-While the judicial system in Guatemala has many competent, impartial judges, the process has been delayed by internal political changes.
-Insiders who benefit from the status quo have protected corrupt military officials.
-The crimes were committed in 1981 and it is only now that Emma and her family can see justice being served.
-This is a huge victory for civil society and human rights organizations who have pushed Guatemalan institutions to not forget about the crimes of the past, especially when current crimes occupy the attention of media and other sectors who are tired of corruption.
+These crimes were committed in 1981, but it is only now that Emma and her family can see justice being served.
+This is a huge victory for civil society and human rights organizations who have pushed Guatemalan institutions to not forget about the crimes of the past and to persevere to fight the culture of impunity that has allowed too many perpetrators to go free for decades.